dolmades/dolmades-cli/docs/MAIN.md

 ```

 This command is mandatory.
 It specifies the icon file to be used for the desktop symbol and the target launcher.
+If the icon filename is relative `/install` will be prepended.

 **FINAL NOTES**